sagebind/blog/articles/2015-08-03-my-favorite-programming-fonts.md

 ![Hermit](/content/images/2015-08-03-hermit.png)

-Hermit is open-source, supports the complete Latin-0 character set, and has dedicated [Powerline](https://github.com/powerline/powerline) symbols.
+Hermit is open-source, supports the complete Latin-0 character set, and has dedicated Powerline symbols.
 It also features three thickness variations to suit your tastes.

 ---

 Of course there are other fonts out there.
 If I didn't list your favorite, it's not because I think it's bad; these are just my favorites.
 For the sake of those who are still looking for a font to stick with, please share the fonts you use with others.

+---

+Edit: Noted that Input Mono and Monoid come with Powerline glyphs.